End-to-End Virtual Screening Campaign Guide

 6. Phase 3 — Ensemble Docking

 Ensemble docking accounts for protein conformational dynamics by docking compounds against multiple representative protein structures, each from a different point in a molecular dynamics trajectory.
-This captures the protein’s natural flexibility beyond individual side chains and substantially reduces false positives.
+This captures the protein’s natural flexibility beyond individual side chains and substantially reduces false positives.6.1 Generating the Protein Ensemble

 - Run an MD simulation of the apo or holo protein for at least 10 ns (100 ns preferred for full equilibration).